selfcommunity/api-docs/source/includes/endpoints/_post.md

 ```

-This Endpoint retrieves a List of Flags for a Specific Post.
+This endpoint retrieves a List of Flags for a Specific Post.

 <h3 id="http-request">HTTP Request</h3>